 Change or set the default font

-When you set a default font, every new document you open will use the font settings that you selected and set as the default.
+Setting a default font ensures that every new document you open will use the font settings that you selected and set as the default.
 The default font applies to new documents that are based on the active template, usually Normal.dotm.
 You can create different templates to use different default font settings.

-Note In Word, you can also quickly and easily format an entire document to give it a professional and modern look by applying a document theme.
+Note In Microsoft Office Word 2007, you can quickly and easily format an entire document to give it a professional and modern look by applying a document theme.
 A document theme is a set of formatting choices that can include a color scheme (a set of colors), a font scheme (a set of heading and body text fonts), and an effects scheme (a set of lines and fill effects).